 Non-circulating materials in the Historical Room may not be removed from the room except by authorized library personnel.

 Adherence to copyright law is the responsibility of the researcher.
-The Bridgewater Public Library Archives bears no responsibility for possible copyright infringement resulting from researchers’ use of Historical Room materials.
+The Bridgewater Public Library Archives and Special Collections bears no responsibility for possible copyright infringement resulting from researchers’ use of Historical Room materials.

-For questions regarding Historical Room rules, please contact Archives staff.
+For questions regarding Historical Room rules, please contact the Archives staff.

 Donation of Materials

-The Bridgewater Public Library Archives (“Archives”) accepts donations of historically significant documents, photographs, books, ephemera, and other materials that the Archives has the means to preserve and that fall within the collection policy.
+The Bridgewater Public Library Archives and Special Collections (“Archives”) accepts donations of historically significant documents, photographs, books, ephemera, and other materials that the Archives has the means to preserve and that fall within the collection policy.